addisonedwardlee/uberdoku/README.md

 * Browserify ( node style 'require' statements for module loading )
 * Mocha/Chai ( testing )

+## Play the game
+A deployed version can be found [here](http://addisonedwardlee.github.io/uberdoku-deploy)

 ## Run it locally
 1. Fork the repo and clone it
 1. Run `grunt serve` to start a server